The Jerusalem Bible (1966)

 This is a version prepared by Roman Catholic scholars in Great Britain, under the general editorship of Alexander Jones of Christ's College, Liverpool, assisted by twenty-seven colleagues.
 (1) It is notable as being the first English version to be done by Roman Catholics on the basis of the Greek and Hebrew texts rather than upon the Latin Vulgate.
 In 1943 Pope Pius XII had issued an encyclical letter on Biblical studies called Divino Afflante Spiritu in which he gave permission for this departure from Roman Catholic tradition.

 We give now a sample of the translation with its annotations.
-Below are the text and notes of Hebrews 1:1-4
+Below are the text and notes of the first chapter of the Epistle to the Hebrews.

 a.
 To be a son implies having the right to inherit, cf. Mt 21:38, Ga 4:7.
 Here, however, God is credited with the handing over of the whole creation because the inheritance in question is messianic and eschatological.